leanprover/fp-lean/functional-programming-lean/src/tactics-induction-proofs.md

 Mathematical induction proves a statement for natural numbers by providing a base case for `Nat.zero` and an induction step for `Nat.succ`.
 The principle of induction is also valid for other datatypes.
-Constructors without recursive arguments form the base cases, while constructors with recursive occurrences form the induction steps.
+Constructors without recursive arguments form the base cases, while constructors with recursive arguments form the induction steps.
 The ability to carry out proofs by induction is the very reason why they are called _inductive_ datatypes.

 One example of this is induction on binary trees.